- Featured Courses

 General Education Knowledge and Inquiry CHEM 221 Organic Chemistry IProvides students with a basic knowledge of organic chemistry through an exploration of the properties and reactions of carbon compounds, including structure and bonding, polarization, isomerism, stereochemistry, equilibrium, reaction types, and synthesis.
 Will ordinarily be taken with the laboratory (CHEM 223).
 Formerly CHE 231 Organic Chemistry I.

-Prerequisites: CHEM 111 with a grade of "C" or higher; or permission of instructor CHEM 222 Organic Chemistry IIApplies the concepts learned in Organic Chemistry I to new classes of compounds.
+Prerequisites: CHEM 111 with a grade of C or better; or permission of the program CHEM 222 Organic Chemistry IIApplies the concepts learned in Organic Chemistry I to new classes of compounds.
 The course includes a further investigation of substitution and elimination reactions, and the utility of infrared spectroscopy and nuclear magnetic resonance in determining organic structure is emphasized.
 Students learn about reactions and mechanisms pertaining to alkyl halides, aromatic compounds, alcohols, ethers, and a variety of carbonyl compounds.
 A working knowledge of the reactions covered in both semesters of will enable students to develop multistep syntheses leading from starting material to product.
 Will ordinarily be taken with the laboratory (CHEM 224).
 Formerly CHE 233 Organic Chemistry II.

 Prerequisites: CHEM 111, CHEM 112, MATH 125, MAT 225, and PHYS 111 (may be taken concurrently); MATH 325 is recommended CHEM 350 Forensic Instrumental AnalysisIntroduces the principles and applications of instrumental methods of chemical analysis including spectroscopy (UV-VIS, IR, NMR, MS), electrochemistry and chromatography.
 Formerly CHEM 350 Instrumental Analysis.